NexPlayer/Android-SDK/advanced.md

 This method ends all the work on the content currently open and closes content data.

-The content must be stoppedbeforecalling this method.
+The content must be stopped before calling this method.

-The correct way to finish playing content is to either wait for the end of content, or to callstopand wait for the stop operation to complete, then callclose.
+The correct way to finish playing content is to either wait for the end of content, or to call stop and wait for the stop operation to complete, then call close.

-> **Warning** However, do not callclosein IListener’s event handlers as this may give rise to a deadlock.
-A safe way to callcloseis to use the Android UI main thread’s message handler.
+> **Warning** However, do not call close in IListener’s event handlers as this may give rise to a deadlock.
+A safe way to call close is to use the Android UI main thread’s message handler.

 **Returns**